 What types of things are we talking about here?
 You have to ask yourself this key question: what things do I need to help get me through this journey?
 Let’s get you started!
 Download and try a few different leading fitness apps on your phone to use as a resource to plan and execute your workouts.
 Research the benefits of using protein powder and other supplements to complement your workouts and meal plan.
 You need an accountability partner, or multiple accountability partners; find a friend or family member who is willing to commit to working out with you sometimes and has similar interests, or just find a friend who is willing to ask you regularly whether or not you have been keeping up with your plan – someone who you can use as a resource to help hold you accountable.

 Journal your workouts.
 Make a motivating gym playlist and let music power you through the workout.
 Buy some athleticwear that is comfortable and looks good, so you can have pride and confidence during your workout.
+These thigh high compression socks, orthotic insoles and athletic tape are good picks to get started.
 Commit to a good gym that has everything you need for your routines.
 Perhaps, buy some simple workout equipment like a bike or some dumbbells that you can keep at the house in case you are on a time crunch and can’t make it to the gym.

 Most importantly, give yourself the resources you need to rest and recover properly after your workout is complete.
 Experts agree that the most important part of any workout is your cool-down and recovery stretching at the end of the workout; without stretching properly, you can develop serious musculoskeletal injuries.
 Give yourself the tools you need to stretch and recover throughout the day.
 Massage balls and muscles rollers are the two most essential workout recovery items that everyone should have in their personal fitness gear arsenal.
 These are very important resources that you can take with you anywhere you go!

 What other resources can you come up with that you can add into your personal support system?